Lally Katz: Career

+In 2011 she had three premieres on the main stages of Australia: A Golem Story at Malthouse Theatre, Neighbourhood Watch at Belvoir, and Return to Earth at Melbourne Theatre Company.

 Starchaser, a play for children, was produced by Arena Theatre in 2012 and performed at the Arts Centre Melbourne.
-It went on to win the Australian Writer's Guild Award for Best New Work for Young People.

-In 2013 Katz’s one-woman show, Stories I Want to Tell You in Person, played to packed audiences at Belvoir and Malthouse Theatre.
-It later toured to Joe's Pub in New York, Mexico City and other cities in Australia before being adapted into a two part television series for the ABC starring Katz and Robyn Nevin.
+In 2013 Katz's one-woman show, Stories I Want to Tell You in Person, played to packed audiences at Belvoir and Malthouse Theatre.
+It later toured to Joe's Pub in New York, Mexico City and other cities in Australia before being adapted into a two-part television series for the ABC starring Katz and Robyn Nevin.

-In 2014 Katz adapted Henrick Ibsen's A Doll's House for La Boite Theatre Company and Brisbane Festival, directed by Steven Mitchell Wright to critical acclaim sweeping that years Matilda Awards.
+In 2014 Katz adapted Henrik Ibsen's A Doll's House for La Boite Theatre Company and Brisbane Festival, directed by Steven Mitchell Wright.

-In 2015 Lally's play "The Cat" was part of a sold out double bill with Brendan Cowell's "The Dog" at Belvoir in Sydney.
-She also wrote the libretto for "The Rabbits", composed by Kate Miller Heidke, which premiered in Perth Festival and then had sold out season in Melbourne and Sydney festivals, going on to win several Helpmann Awards, including the award for Best New Australian Work.
+In 2015 Katz's play The Cat was part of a sold-out double bill with Brendan Cowell's The Dog at Belvoir in Sydney.
+She also wrote the libretto for The Rabbits, composed by Kate Miller Heidke, which premiered at Perth Festival and then had sold out season in Melbourne and Sydney Festivals, going on to win several Helpmann Awards, including the award for Best New Australian Work.
 It also won the Australian Writer's Guild Award for best libretto.

-In 2017 "The Cat/The Dog" was remounted for another sold-out season at Belvoir.
-That year Katz had a premiere of her play "Minnie & Liraz" at Melbourne Theatre Company" and "Atlantis" at Belvoir in Sydney was a critical hit.
+In 2017 The Cat/The Dog was remounted for another sold-out season at Belvoir.
+That year Katz had a premiere of her play Minnie & Liraz at Melbourne Theatre Company.

 Katz participated in the attachment programme at the Studio at the National Theatre in London in 2009 and won a British Council Realise Your Dreams grant for 2010.
-She was a Churchill Fellow in 2010 and was appointed a Writer In Residence at Melbourne University in 2011.
-In 2012 Lally won InStyle Magazine’s Women Of Style Award in the arts category and in 2013 she was the inaugural recipient of an Australian Writers’ Foundation Playwriting Grant.
+She was a Churchill Fellow in 2010 and was appointed a Writer In Residence at University of Melbourne in 2011.
+In 2012 Katz won InStyle Magazine's Women of Style Award in the arts category and in 2013 she was the inaugural recipient of an Australian Writers' Foundation Playwriting Grant.

-Katz’s work for television includes adult one-hour dramas Wonderland, Wentworth and Spirited and children’s series The Elephant Princess.
-Stories I Want to Tell You in Person was adapted as a two part television series by the ABC in 2017, starring Katz and Robyn Nevin.
-She has also written for "Squinters" seasons one and two and for "Hit The Road" starring Jason Alexander.
+Katz's work for television includes adult one-hour dramas Wonderland, Wentworth, and Spirited and children's series The Elephant Princess.
+Stories I Want to Tell You in Person was adapted as a two-part television series by the ABC in 2017, starring Katz and Robyn Nevin.
+She has also written for Squinters seasons one and two and for Hit The Road starring Jason Alexander.

-Katz is currently adapting her play Neighbourhood Watch for the screen with Gillian Armstrong attached to direct and Marian Macgowan producing, developing a new play and television series with Windmill Theatre and working on several original television series.
+In 2024, Katz was named as part of the writing team for Stan series Sunny Nights.